apache/druid/docs/configuration/index.md

 #### Emitter request logging

-The `emitter` request logger emits every request to some external location, which is configured through an [emitter](#enabling-metrics).
+The `emitter` request logger emits every request to the external location specified in the [emitter](#enabling-metrics) configuration.

 |Property|Description|Default|
 |--------|-----------|-------|